 Two founders of the committee to form a self-regulatory organization called DATA (Digital Asset Transfer Authority) gave out some more detail about their plans to CoinDesk this week.

-DATA was announced on Tuesday, and hopes to stave off the potentially aggressive regulation of virtual currency companies by federal and state agencies in the US.
+on Tuesday, and hopes to stave off the potentially aggressive regulation of virtual currency companies by federal and state agencies in the US.
 It will have a board, which will be advised by two other sub-boards.

 One of these will be a technology advisory board, while another will be a community board, containing DATA members from the virtual currency industry and supporting community.